renatomaia/coutil/doc/manual.md

 ### `system.emitsig (pid, signal)`

-Emits signal indicated by `signal` to the process with identifier `pid`.
+Emits a signal specified by string `signal` to the process with identifier `pid`.
 Aside from the values for `signal` listed in [`system.awaitsig`](#systemawaitsig-signal), this function also accepts the following values for `signal`: